compositephp/db/doc/migrations.md

 ## Getting Started

-To begin using Composite Sync in your project, follow these steps:
+To begin using migrations you need to add Composite Sync package into your project and configure it:

 ### 1. Install package via composer:
  ```shell